OpenSourceEconomics/ruspy/docs/source/index.rst

 freely by everyone.
 For a full understanding of the mechanisms in this package it is advisable to first read the paper:

-Rust, J.  (1987). `Optimal Replacement of GMC Bus Engines: An empirical model of Harold Zurcher. <https://doi.org/10.2307/1911259>`_ *Econometrica, 55* (5), 999-1033.
+Rust, J.  (1987). `Optimal replacement of GMC bus engines: An empirical model of Harold Zurcher. <https://doi.org/10.2307/1911259>`_ *Econometrica, 55* (5), 999-1033.

 and the documentation provided by John Rust on his website: